rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AsyncRequestStatus.md

 - endTime: DateTime
   - Supported in v5.0+
   The end time of the request.
-- error: RequestErrorInfo
-  - Supported in v5.0+
-  Any errors encountered.
 - id: System.String
   - Required.
 Supported in v5.0+
   v5.0: The ID of the request object.
 Use it to poll the status.